cottsak/pornfree/README.md

 The easiest way to circumvent a porn filter on your home router is to turn off your phone's wifi.
 Then you will use your mobile data from your phone provider.
 There are various ways to add barriers to your mobile devices.
 Choose one that works for you:

 * **For Telstra customers, you can turn on a parental filter** much like the OpenDNS option above.
 This is probably the most reliable option.
 Make sure you ask your friend/spouse or someone you trust to reset the account password so you can't easily turn this filter off.
-* **Use the built-in content filtering on your phone.** In iOS for Apple devices, there is a *Restrctions* feature (under *Settings* > *General* > *Restrictions*) which will allow the filtering of adult content (see the section *Allowed Content*).
+* **Use the built-in content filtering on your phone.** In iOS for Apple devices, there is a *Restrictions* feature (under *Settings* > *General* > *Restrictions*) which will allow the filtering of adult content (see the section *Allowed Content*).
 To enable Restrictions, a passcode is required: make sure you ask your friend/spouse or someone you trust to set this passcode so the barrier is useful.
 * Android devices generally have more options and are harder to "lock down".
 It can be done and you may also be able to use the OpenDNS settings mentioned above to apply the same porn filtering on your Android device if you are willing to [do some reading and learn how it works](http://www.howtogeek.com/223530/how-to-lock-down-your-android-tablet-or-smartphone-for-kids/).
 Remember: *get someone else to set the password* once you know what is required to enable the filtering.

 ## Your workplace internet connection